Robust Charging Network Planning for Metropolitan Taxi Fleets: Introduction

 This paper aims to close the research gap outlined above by introducing the first methodological framework that allows designing optimal charging infrastructure for large ride-hailing fleets, taking charging station capacities, detours, and routing decisions for charging activities, partial recharges, as well as operational constraints and uncertain customer demand into account.
 Specifically, our contribution is two-fold:

 First, we propose a novel exact solution approach for the robust location of electric charging stations for a private taxi or ride-hailing fleet.
 We model a setting where there is coordination between vehicles on charging decisions but not on customer acquisition and tour planning.
+Specifically, we take a fixed customer schedule per vehicle and complement it with a charging schedule, including potential detours.
 This places our approach in the middle of the existing \gls{abk:frlp} and \gls{abk:lrpif} problem formulations.
-We consider several features found in a real-world problem setting, such as uncertain customer demand based on real-world GPS data, a non-linear charging function, partial recharges, capacitated charging stations, and individual detours per vehicle within the solution approach.
+We consider several features found in a real-world problem setting, such as uncertain customer schedules based on real-world GPS data, a non-linear charging function, partial recharges, capacitated charging stations, and individual detours per vehicle within the solution approach.
 Nevertheless, we can solve a real-world-sized problem instance containing 1,000 vehicles and 60 potential charging station locations in less than 5 hours of computation time without aggregating customer demand.
 We develop two alternative algorithm variants within our scenario-based robust solution framework that incorporate a planner selectable risk tolerance.

 Second, we evaluate the solution approach using several instances sampled from real-world data.
 We assess the impact of changing technological parameters on the charging stations' layout.
 We consider battery and charging technology advancements and potential process improvements to allow depot charging.
 Our results show that depot charging and battery capacity have a stronger impact than charging speed.
-An increase in battery capacities shows an increase in vehicle feasibility up to 10 percentage points larger than when increasing charging speeds.
+An increase in battery capacity shows an increase in vehicle feasibility up to 10 percentage points larger than when increasing charging speed.
 Further, we show that allowing for just 1\% of operational infeasibility risk lowers infrastructure costs by 20\%.
 Finally, we validate the robustness of our solutions under varying risk tolerances by employing an a-posteriori feasibility study.
-This feasibility study confirms that the vehicle feasibility predominantly stays within the selected risk level even when considering an out-of-sample scenario set for the customer demand.
+This feasibility study confirms that the vehicle feasibility predominantly stays within the selected risk tolerance even when considering an out-of-sample scenario set for the vehicles' customer schedules. \\